Zedekiah's Cave: Biblical associations

-Significance to Freemasons
+Freemasons

-A Masonic ceremony was held in the cave in 1868, led by a past grand master of the state of Kentucky.
+Masonic ceremonies have been held at the cave since the 1860s.
+According to Masonic ritual, King Solomon was their first grand master.
+In 1868, a ceremony was conducted by a past grand master of the state of Kentucky.
 The first Masonic lodge in the Holy Land, known as the Royal Solomon Mother Lodge No. 293, met in the cave on May 7, 1873.